 - Edit the user details (username and password).

-- Delete email account from SpamExperts Dashboard.
+- Delete the email account from the SpamExperts Dashboard.

-- Enable Two-Factor authentication for user.
+- Enable Two-Factor Authentication (2FA) for the user.

 - GET method is used for viewing data.

 - POST method is used for new entry creations.

 - PUT method is used for existing entry modifications.

 - DELETE method is used for entry deletions.

 On this page you can control user permissions which are managed by you:

 There is no access